databoy5000/project-1/README.md

 - Design a logic for the gameplay, player scoring, levels and game end.
 - Include separate HTML / CSS / JavaScript files.
 - Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles.
-- Use Javascript for DOM manipulation and game logic.
+- Use JavaScript for DOM manipulation and game logic.
 - Deploy the game online.
 - Use semantic markup for HTML and CSS.